 If your cat despises the process, provide plenty of treats to make the experience more positive.
 You may need to find someone to hold your cat while you do the trimming.
 For extra feisty cats, use the burrito method, where you wrap your cat in a towel to prevent them from biting and scratching.
 If your cat refuses to be trimmed, talk to your vet.
 Most veterinary clinics offer services for nail clipping.
 Your vet may also prescribe a medication to calm your cat’s nerves before trimming at home.

-When grooming your cat, check their ears for signs of debris or infection, and treat them as needed.
-Prevent damage to teeth and gums with regular brushing using cat-formulated toothpaste.
+When grooming your cat, check their ears for signs of debris or infection and treat them as needed.
+Prevent damage to teeth and gums and fight dental disease with regular brushing using cat-formulated toothpaste and a feline toothbrush.
 While not required, you may also choose to bathe your Birman.
 Always use a cat-specific shampoo that won’t irritate your cat’s skin.
 Avoid your kitty’s face, eyes, and ears.
-And, don’t forget to reward your cat for a successful bath.
+And don’t forget to reward your cat for a successful bath.

-The Birman requires lots of love and attention, so be prepared to have a shadow following you around the home.
+The Birman requires lots of love and attention.
+They can be clingy, so be ready to have a shadow following you around the home.
 Give your cat plenty of playtime and provide a variety of toys, especially interactive toys.
-In addition, the Birman would be an excellent candidate for a puzzle feeder that will keep them busy.
+In addition, the Birman would be an excellent candidate for a puzzle or slow feeder that will keep them busy.

 Birmans are medium-sized cats who are playful and active.
 An active cat will require more food for energy, so ensure you give your Birman the appropriate amount of food for their age and size.
 Feed your Birman a high-quality food that lists a meat source as one of the first ingredients.